12 Best Cafes in Colchester Town Centre — Independent Coffee Shops Worth Visiting

 10. Black Sheep Coffee — Best Chain Alternative

 For visitors who prefer a more familiar format, Black Sheep Coffee is the best chain option in Colchester town centre — superior to the standard multinational chains for coffee quality, with a specific focus on robusta bean blends that produce a stronger, bolder flavour than typical high-street espresso.
-It sits close to BakeHouse Express and provides a useful alternative when the independents are particularly busy.

 Address: High Street, Colchester CO1 1UG